 - Consider adding a power point under your breakfast island bench.
 Trust me, you’ll find this useful once installed.

-- Consider a water outlet to be add during your build behind the fridge/freezer area.
+- Consider a water outlet to be added during your build behind the fridge/freezer area.

 Things I would change for next time:

 - Whilst I like the window splash back behind the stove for aesthetic appeal, if you actively use your stove, you may find this quite annoying after some time.
-I would re-consider filling this area with a solid, tiled wall next time as it’s quite impractical.
+I would re-consider filling this area with a solid, tiled splash back/wall, as I found it more frustrating wiping it down frequently after cooking – and a little impractical.